Use of the following step-by-step procedure for consistent, accurate measurement of horses and ponies. Iowa 4-H rules indicate the following:

 - Allow the horse to stand in a relaxed manner, and then determine the highest point of the withers

-- Place the vertical arm of the measuring stick squarely on the ground and the horizontal arm of the stick over the highest point of the withers (Illustration 2).
+- Place the vertical arm of the measuring stick squarely on the ground and the horizontal arm of the stick over the highest point of the withers (Figure 1).
 Measurements taken anywhere other than the highest point of the withers will not be considered representative of the animal’s true height.

 - Measure the animal twice, once on each side for accuracy.
 Record the average of the two measurements as the animal’s true height.